 Asking for Letters of Recommendation & References?
 Make a Brag Sheet

-Narrow down each category to 2 or 3 activities that had the biggest impact on you, and then use these activities to create your story.
-For example, if you are in the drama club at school or act in local theater productions, you might describe your two favorite performances, and how those roles helped you grow as a person or an actor, and what your experience was like balancing school with an extracurricular activity.
+Narrow down the experiences in each category to two or three activities that had the biggest impact on you, and then use these activities to create your story.
+For example, if you are in the drama club at school or act in local theater productions, you might describe your favorite performances, how these roles have helped you grow as a person or an actor, and what your experience was like balancing school with an extracurricular activity.
 As you weave these stories about your activities and accomplishments throughout high school together, you will have a cohesive, compelling story that shows what makes you unique.
 That’s your brag sheet!

-Want more tips on creating a brag sheet, asking for a letter of recommendation, or applying to college?
-Text #Hello to 33-55-77 and our college advisors can help!
+Want more tips on creating a brag sheet for your letters of recommendation or references?
+Text #Hello to 33-55-77 to chat with one of our college advisors.